sjentsch/lsjDocs/Ch12/Ch12_Regression_12.rst

 as an appropriate model selection criterion.
 When I was taught backward elimination as an undergraduate, we used *F*-tests to do it, because that was the default method used by the software.
-I have described using AIC, and since thit is an introductory text that is the only method I have described, but the AIC is hardly the Word of the Gods of Statistics.
+I have described using AIC, and since this is an introductory text that is the only method I have described, but the AIC is hardly the Word of the Gods of Statistics.
 It is an approximation, derived under certain assumptions, and it is guaranteed to work only for large samples when those